GSA/idmanagement.gov/_implement/guide-cba.md

 This guide is designed to direct Identity, Credential, and Access Management program managers and Entra ID administrators through the process of planning, configuring, testing, and implementing a Certificate-Based Authentication deployment with Entra ID hybrid joined devices.
 This configuration is often selected by agencies moving workloads to the cloud due to its compatibility with current technologies.
 While a similar setup exists for Entra ID joined devices, this guide focuses on hybrid joined devices.
 CBA utilizes two-factor authentication, combining something you have, a smart card, with something you know, a PIN.
 To enhance security under the Zero Trust model, agencies should require a device-level signal, necessitating either a hybrid joined device or a compliant device.
 The hybrid joined device will guarantee the device is a device typically managed by an on-premises active directory and group policy.
 Microsoft Intune could also help manage these devices and device signal would be considered a compliant device, which means policies are checked against a set standard.

-**Note**: If one of the above checks is not completed, a user could access systems and resources with a personal device.
+**Note** -- If one of the above checks is not completed, a user could access systems and resources with a personal device.

 ## Why Certificate-Based Authentication